 A gorgeous day on the beach can often lead you to forget all your worries, including reapplying sunscreen.
 During my backpacking trip to the Yucatan Peninsula, I made this exact mistake and ended up painfully sunburned.
 For the rest of my time, I had to stay covered up and out of the sun which is not something you want to do on a beach holiday.

 How to avoid: Don’t scrimp on the sunscreen.
 Apply every day before you go out into the sun and reapply as directed.
 It’s not worth the cost of spending the rest of your trip in the shade.

 Border crossings can be confusing enough and with the added challenge of a foreign language, it is easy to make mistakes.
 I am embarrassed to admit that I paid for my tourist visa twice when I entered into Cambodia.
 In my defense, I was extremely sleep deprived after a big night out.
 That extra $20 USD would have gone a long way in a country that sells fifty cent beers.

 How to avoid: Read about the border crossing process from other travelers online by googling “border crossing in ___”.
 This will give you a sense of what to expect and what you will need to do so you can avoid making mistakes.

 7. No place to stay

 How to avoid: Consider booking at least a few days ahead, especially if it is the high season and there is a high demand in the city.
 In some locations you will have no problem with finding accommodation last-minute, however, make sure you have a couple of backup options and a general idea of where they are located.
-Read our top 6 tips for finding travel accommodation on a budget.
+Read my ultimate guide to finding travel accommodation on a budget.

 It can be difficult to know what to pack for a new location and all too easy to over-pack.
 On my first trip to the U.S.A., I over-packed and then had to suffer the consequences of lugging my bulging bag around for two months.